ttandon/amazonml/README.md

 amazonml
 ========

 A machine learning program to predict the access needs of an amazon employee.
-Implements a random forest ensemble combined with a logistic model.
+Implements a random forest ensemble combined with Paul Duan's logistic model from
+Kaggle Forum.
+The code achieves higher accuracy by averaging the results.
 To Run
 =====
 Clone the Repo<br>